awakwe/Microsoft-Word/README.md

 ## Introduction <a name="introduction"></a>
 Microsoft 365 is a suite of productivity tools and services designed for individuals, businesses, and organizations.
 It includes a range of applications such as Word, Excel, PowerPoint, OneNote, Outlook, OneDrive, Teams, SharePoint, and Planner.

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony Tutoring ASAP!

 ## Word <a name="word"></a>
 Microsoft Word is a powerful word processing application used for creating and editing documents.